nurlanjalil/GDG-Points-Tracker/README.md

 ## Deployment

-### Render.com Deployment

-1. Create a new Web Service on Render
-2. Connect your GitHub repository
-3. Use the following settings:
+To deploy the application:

-   - Build Command: `pip install -r requirements.txt`
+1. Install the requirements: `pip install -r requirements.txt`
-   - Start Command: `gunicorn app:app`
-4. Add the following environment variables:
-   - `SECRET_KEY`: A strong random secret key
-   - `DATABASE_URL`: Your database URL (Render PostgreSQL or SQLite)
+2. Run the application: `python app.py` or `gunicorn app:app` for production

 ## License